1

 Preparing for a Merge Conflict

 A merge conflict happens when two branches modify the same lines of the same file.
-Git can’t decide which version to keep, so it asks you — the human — to resolve it.
+Git doesn’t just pick one and hope for the best — it asks you to decide.

-Task 1: Create a new branch and modify calculator.py
+Task 1: Create a new branch and modify hero_registry.py

 Task 2: Switch back to main

-Verify that main still has the original add function (without type checking):
+Verify that main still has the original recruit function (without safety protocols):

 Important: Stay on main and proceed to the next step.
-In the next step, we’ll make a different change to the same add function on main, setting up a conflict!
+In the next step, we’ll add mission logging to the same recruit function on main, setting up a conflict!

 Resolving a Merge Conflict